-I usually travel pretty light, but I still end up with at least a few different USB devices.
+I usually travel pretty light.
+I hate checking bags unless I really have to.
+But I still end up with at least a few different USB devices.
 By the time you have a phone, an iPad, and a couple of GoPros, you end up with several USB devices that need charging.
 Sure, you can try juggling a single USB charger, but that becomes a real pain.

 And thanks to some of the new multi-port USB chargers, an unnecessary one.
 I’ve written about multi-port chargers before, but one of the things I’ve been disappointed with is that their AC power supplies are often bulky.
 And that’s a pain when traveling.